DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeView/1 Configuration/dataStructure.md

 Notifies the UI component of the used data structure.

 ---
-The UI component expects that data has a hierarchical structure where each data item contains a `text`, a unique `id`, and an `items` array if the data item nests other data items:
+The UI component expects that data has a hierarchical structure (`dataStructure: 'tree'`).
+Each data item contains a `text`, a unique `id`, and an `items` array if the data item includes sub-items:

     <!--JavaScript-->
     var hierarchicalData = [{